VinnieRossi/katacoda-scenarios/rhoar-spring-db-access/02-read-content-from-a-database.md

 }
 </pre>

 The `@Entity` annotation marks the object as a persistable Entity for Spring Data.
-The `@Id` and `@GeneratedValue` annotations are Spring Data annotations which mark the the `id` field as the database ID field which has an auto-generated value.
+The `@Id` and `@GeneratedValue` annotations are JPA annotations which mark the the `id` field as the database ID field which has an auto-generated value.
+Spring provides the code which makes these annotations work behind the scenes.

 **3.Create a repository class for our content**

 The repository should provide methods for inserting, updating, reading, and deleting Fruits from the database.
 We are going to use Spring Data for this which already provides us with a lot of the boilerplate code, so all we have to do is to add an interface that extends the `CrudRepository<T, I>` interface provided by Spring Data.

 First, we need to create the java class file.
-For that, you need to click on the following link, which opens the empty file in the editor: ``src/main/java/com/example/service/FruitRepository.java``{{open}}
+For that, you need to click on the following link which opens the empty file in the editor: ``src/main/java/com/example/service/FruitRepository.java``{{open}}

 Then, copy the below content into the file (or use the `Copy to Editor` button):